Rolando-Owan/ESD-Monitor-Protective-Enclosure-Design/README.md

 ## Design Process

-The enclosure was designed in **SolidWorks** following Design for Manufacturing (DFM) and Design for Additive Manufacturing (DfAM) principles.
+The enclosure was designed in **SolidWorks** following Design for Additive Manufacturing (DfAM) principles.

 The assembly consists of: